Proano90/Whatup_World/README.md

 of something marvlous

-We shall start off smal; learn, perfect, produce, and...
+We shall start off small; learn, perfect, produce, and...